meowpunch/ConcreteDataset/README.md

 ## Install Package

-You should install all package scikit-learn, numpy, pandas, matplotlib, joblib, PyYAML
+You should install all package scikit-learn, numpy, pandas, matplotlib, seaborn, joblib, PyYAML

-`conda install scikit-learn numpy pandas matplotlib joblib` `pip install PyYAML`
+`conda install scikit-learn numpy pandas xlrd matplotlib seaborn joblib`

+`pip install PyYAML`

 You can use pip but anaconda is recommended on windows 10